 Montcalm Community College (MCC), founded in 1965, consists of 11 major buildings, a 150,000-gallon water tower and two minor storage buildings on the 240-acre main campus, and two academic buildings and one storage building at the Greenville Campus.
-The properties included in this report, constructed between 1916 and 2016, exceed 258,000 square feet with a total Current Replacement Value (CRV) estimated over \$84.3 million.
+The properties included in this report, constructed between 1916 and 2016, exceed 258,000 square feet with a total Current Replacement Value (CRV) estimated over \$91.6 million.

-The College's 0-1 Year Facility Condition Index (FCI) is estimated at 0.49%.
+The College's 0-1 Year Facility Condition Index (FCI) is estimated at 0.47%.
 HVAC, plumbing and ADA accessibility upgrades, as well as routine maintenance on roofing and other items have improved conditions campus-wide.
 Limited areas of exterior envelope (roofs, wood trim and siding) are negatively impacting the data as they pass the end of their expected life.

 A modern, web-based Energy Management System, installed in 2012, allows more control of the day-to-day operations of the heating and cooling systems.
-This work has significantly attributed to the improvement of already well-maintained facilities.
+This work has significantly contributed to the improvement of already well-maintained facilities.

-While the 0-1 Year Facilities Condition Index (FCI) of 0.49% is considered excellent, increases in this number can be expected as items on the 5-year repair/replacement horizon move forward into the 0-1 year, or "immediate" category.
+While the 0-1 Year Facilities Condition Index (FCI) of 0.47% is considered excellent, increases in this number can be expected as items on the 5-year repair/replacement horizon move forward into the 0-1 year, or "immediate" category.
 Some issues that are likely to increase the FCI include general aging of facilities, systems nearing end-of-life and roofs nearing the end of their typical life span.

-The overall projected Five Year FCI of 3.86% is somewhat lower than last year, owing to the completion of a major renovation to the Smith Academic Building, significant roof repairs to the Doser building, and replacement of primary HVAC equipment in the Activities Building.
-Additionally, the individual building values have, for all assessed buildings, improved.
+The overall projected Five Year FCI of 3.99% is slightly increased over last year.
+This figure reflects normal deterioration being offset by overall improvements and recent major renovations.
+Major renovations include the Smith Academic Building, significant roof repairs to the Doser building, and replacement of primary HVAC equipment in the Activities Building.
+Additionally, the individual building values have, for all assessed buildings, increased.
 However, some long-term issues remain:

-Continued deterioration of roof, windows, siding, septic and HVAC systems at the Barn Theater and Farmhouse.
-Barn siding and roof were addressed, but the balance of issues remain.
+· Continued deterioration of roof, windows, siding, septic and

+HVAC systems at the Barn Theater and Farmhouse.
+Barn siding and roof have been improved over the last 2 years, but the balance of issues remain.
 These buildings have long exceeded their design lifespan and many finishes and exterior envelope items are overdue for replacement, especially on the farmhouse.

-Older roofs nearing expected end of life.
+- North Instruction is in adequately stable condition, but needs significant renovations to teaching and support spaces, fenestration, doors and building systems to achieve modern-day academic building standards. - Older roofs nearing expected end of life.
 The College does engage a roofing company for annual inspections to stay on top of these issues.
-A new report on roofing condition and recommendations has been commissioned by the College which provides insight to each of the major building roof areas.
+A 2023 report on roofing condition and recommendations was commissioned by the College which provides insight to each of the major building roof areas.
 The overall assessment of roofing is in good condition with most buildings showing signs of exceeding their expected life span.

 Attention to problems before they have become critical and good maintenance practices have helped to keep most building systems (i.e., original windows, doors and HVAC systems) in operable condition.
-Many roofs have been replaced in the last few years and except for a few specific items, most failing materials have been dealt with in a timely manner, preventing further deterioration.
+Many roofs have been repaired or replaced in the last few years and except for a few specific items, most failing materials have been dealt with in a timely manner, preventing further deterioration.
 ADA issues have been addressed in many buildings and continue to be evaluated and improved by the college.

-The deferred maintenance backlog and FCI at Montcalm Community College is well below the national average of approximately 7%, representing a manageable capital investment over the next several years.
+The deferred maintenance backlog and FCI at Montcalm Community College is below the national average of approximately 7%, representing a manageable capital investment over the next several years.
 Most projected expenses at MCC fall into the category of typical long-term maintenance items.